Home / The Firm / People / Tracy L. Wright

 Biography

-Tracy has a general litigation practice, with an emphasis on commercial and business litigation, construction litigation, real property, personal injury, and intellectual property litigation.
+Tracy has a general litigation practice, with an emphasis on commercial and business litigation, construction litigation, real property, and intellectual property litigation.
 He is a member of the Idaho State Bar, and is admitted to practice in both state and federal courts in the State of Idaho.

 Following graduation, Tracy worked as a teacher in South Korea, and then moved to Moscow, Idaho, where he founded the Red Door restaurant before being admitted to the University of Idaho College of Law.
 While in law school, Tracy continued to operate the restaurant, while also serving as a teaching assistant in the Legal Research and Writing Department.
 He also was Spring Edition Editor of the Idaho Law Review.